intercontinental-academia/intercontinental-academia.github.io/content/Mentors/fukada.md

 lastname: Fukuda
 image: "/fukada.png"
 copyright: ''
-title_and_institution: Professor at the Beijing Institute for Technology; Emeritus professor aEmeritus professor at Nagoya University; 2020 President of the Institute of Electrical and Electronics Engineers
+title_and_institution: Emeritus professor at Nagoya University; 2020 President of the Institute of Electrical and Electronics Engineers
-presentation: 'Toshio Fukuda is a world-leading researcher in robotics, with special interest in intelligent robotic systems, micro-nano robotics, bio-robotic system and neuromorphic intelligent control.
+presentation: Toshio Fukuda is a world-leading researcher in robotics, with special interest in intelligent robotic systems, micro-nano robotics, bio-robotic system and neuromorphic intelligent control.
 Among his greatest achievements are the development of continuous movement in robots and his pioneering microrobotics technology that has been a decisive contribution to medical technology.
 Laureate of the 1997 Dr.-Ing.
-  Eugene Mittelmann Achievement Award, 2000 IEEE Third Millennium Medal, and 2011 IEEE/RSJ IROS Harashima Award for Innovative Technology, he is Professor at the Beijing Institute for Technology, Emeritus professor at Nagoya University, and 2019 President-Elect of the Institute of Electrical and Electronics Engineers. '
+  Eugene Mittelmann Achievement Award, 2000 IEEE Third Millennium Medal, and 2010 IEEE Technical Field Award on Robotics and Automation, he is Emeritus professor at Nagoya University, and 2020 President of the Institute of Electrical and Electronics Engineers."
 linkedin: ''
 twitter: ''
 wikipedia: ''